dnsimple/dnsimple-developer/content/v2/zones/records.markdown

 When creating/updating a record, you can **optionally** select one or more regions.
 **If you don't select any, the record will appear in all of them (`global`).**

-This feature is enabled by default on all Professional and Business plans.
-[See our pricing and features](https://dnsimple.com/pricing)

 ## List records for a zone {#list}

     GET /:account/zones/:zone/records